-PCCs need to be aware of an HMRC ruling that may affect long-standing church workers living in PCC provided accommodation.
-HMRC announced in March 2020 that the treatment of individuals provided with living accommodation as ‘representative occupiers’ had been identified as an Extra Statutory Concession (ESC) and the government decided to withdraw the ESC with effect from 6 April 2021.
+PCCs need to be aware of an HMRC ruling that may affect long-standing church workers living in PCC-provided accommodation.
+HMRC announced in March 2020 that the treatment of individuals provided with living accommodation as ‘representative occupiers’ had been identified as an Extra Statutory Concession (ESC).
+The government decided to withdraw the ESC with effect from 6 April 2021.
 If you provide accommodation to your employees under this concession you must make the necessary contractual changes now.
 A ‘representative occupier’ relates to posts that existed before 6 April 1977 where an employee:

 - resides in living accommodation provided rent-free by the employer

 - who, as a condition of the contract of employment, is required to reside in that particular living accommodation and is not allowed to reside anywhere else

 - occupies the house for the purpose of the employer, the nature of the employment being such that the employee is reasonably required to reside in it for the better and more effective performance of the duties

 The representative occupier ESC does not extend to retired employees under Employer-financed retirement benefit schemes (EFRBS) legislation.
 If you have provided living accommodation to a retired employee under the representative occupier ESC, the prescribed or responsible person (Employment Income Manual) must report this benefit to HMRC by 7 July following the end of the tax year.
 You need to give your employee a written statement of employment if you’re employing someone for more than one month.